-Housing Ombudsman
+Housing Ombudsman Service

-In accordance with the Housing Ombudsman Complaint Handling Code, SLH provides early advice to residents regarding their right to access the Housing Ombudsman Service, not only at the point they have exhausted the SLH complaints process.
-The Housing Ombudsman Service can assist residents throughout the life of a complaint.
-This affords the resident the opportunity to engage with the Ombudsman's dispute support advisors.
+In accordance with the Housing Ombudsman Services' Complaint Handling Code, SLH provides early advice to customers regarding their right to access the Housing Ombudsman Service, not only at the point they have exhausted the SLH complaints process.
+The Housing Ombudsman Service can assist customers throughout the life of a complaint.
+This affords the customer the opportunity to engage with the Ombudsman's dispute support advisors.

-In the final decision the SLH's policy shall include the right to refer the complaint to the Housing Ombudsman Service.
+In the final decision SLH's policy and complaint response shall include the right to refer the complaint to the Housing Ombudsman Service.